sharmalab/eaglescope/README.md

 Cohort Visualization and Selection

 ## Development
-Install dependencies -- `npm install`
+Install dependencies using `npm install`

-Build app -- `npm run-script build`
+Build app using `npm run-script build`

 See 'Visualizations.md' for how to create visualizations.